h1376h/MLCourse/ML_Obsidian_Vault/Lectures/1/Quiz/L1_4_Quiz.md

 4. Explain how you would evaluate the model's performance
 5. Discuss how the problem changes if you need to identify works by artists not present in your training data

+For a detailed explanation of this problem, including problem formulation components and feature extraction techniques, see [Question 2: Artist Prediction Problem](L1_4_2_explanation.md).

 ## Question 3

 ### Problem Statement